michellab/Stapline/README.md

 # stapline
-# version 0.1
+# version 0.9
-# Pipeline for the setup of REMD simulation (and analysis ... to come...) of stapled peptides
+# Pipeline for the setup  of stapled peptides
+Comprise the stapled residue AMBER compatible libraries  Stapline-FF A pipeline for unatural amino-acid parameterisation

+mv